kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ## Quick Start

-To use Kaltura's Scheduling API, the administrator should follow these steps basic scheduling steps:
+To use Kaltura's Scheduling API, the administrator should follow these basic scheduling steps:

 1. Configure an event for a future date.
-2. Set the recording device as the resource.
+2. Set the recording device as the resource for the event.
+3. Define an entry template for the event that includes metadata on the entry resulting from the scheduled event (this should include information on how to publish the entry, co-editors, description/title, etc.).
-3. Configure the device to sync the internal calendar with the Kaltura calendar periodically using a HTTP/HTTPS request or via FTP (in which case the events relating to that device will be parsed).
+4. Configure the device to sync the internal calendar with the Kaltura calendar periodically using a HTTP/HTTPS request or via FTP (in which case the events relating to that device will be parsed).
 FTP supports the same formats as the HTTP, JSON, XML and iCal.
 The device will record at the pre-set time and store the recording locally.
 The device will upload the recording to Kaltura, setting the relevant parameters on the entry itself, including the entry template and any additional metadata.
+Configuration of the device depends on manufacturer documentation and settings.
-The user will be able to view the recording in their course as part of the Kaltura building block or in KMS.
+The user will be able to view the created recording in the KMC.

+The Scheduling Module in KMS or KAF can be used to view and create events.
+If the recording was published to a course or category, it will appear there for all users with permissions to access it.

 ## Implementation

-Scheduling is implemented as a server plugin that defines new object types for schedule-events and schedule-resources.
+Scheduling is implemented as a service that defines new object types for schedule-events and schedule-resources.

 ### Pull Request